unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 183.17
 ```

 To show outliers when visualising the five number summary, we place the whiskers at the fences, rather than at the minimum and maximum values.
 And we show the outliers as separate points.
-Here's what we get:
+Here's what we get for the marathon data:

 <div id="outliers"></div>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>